andreachello/Blockchain/Solidity/README.md

 Strings in Solidity and in Blockchain are computationally expensive, therefore, we first store them in memory, similar to RAM, i.e. a temporary memory block, and then in order to make any computation on the strings we need to convert them into `bytes` first.

-### 2. OOP in Solidity
+### 2. Simple OOP in Solidity

 Solidity is an Object-Oriented Language that replaces the keywork **Class** with the keyword **Contract**.
-Here we will learn about the four pillars of OOP applied to Solidity:
+Here we will learn about simple OOP in Solidity.

-a.
-Encapsulation

-b.
-Abstraction

-c.
-Inheritance

-d.
-Polymorphism

 ### 3. Arrays